plkemp/syslib_2023/README.md

-# Notes on System Llibrarianship
+# Notes on System Librarianship

 ##  Notes on Using GitHub with Linux